Have you ever heard the term, “semantic search”?

 What Is Semantic Search?

-Here is a definition from Wikipedia.,
+Here is a Wikipedia.,

 “Semantic search seeks to improve search accuracy by understanding the searcher’s intent and the contextual meaning of terms as they appear in the searchable dataspace, whether on the Web or within a closed system, to generate more relevant results.”

 The Concept of Semantic search is the use of contextual meaning of terms as they get displayed in the searchable dataspace, on the basis of whether on the Web or within a closed system in order to generate more relevant results.

 In other words, it can be said that the Semantic Search is the search which generates the meaningful results based on the nature of the query and not using the exact query terms.